Being an Empathetic Economist means you are driven to do better for you and for your community.

 What kind of wellness and world are you creating with every dollar you spend?

-We believe that a radically different economy is needed, and it begins with the power in your wallet.
-Every dollar that you spend is a vote for the kind of world you want, and ultimately for our collective, and your individual health and wellness.
+A radically different economy is needed and it begins with your choices … the power in your wallet.
+Every dollar you spend is a vote for the kind of world you want and for your own wellness.

 Does what you buy really make a difference?
 Yes, it absolutely makes a difference.
-Everything you buy matters … for you, and for every generation that follows.
+Everything you buy matters … for you, for us, and for every generation that follows.

-How far did it travel to get to you? (how big is its footprint?)
+how are the humans treated? how far did it travel to get to you?

-Is it necessary? (is it a need or a want, does it serve a purpose?)
+is it a need or a want? what purpose does it serve?